Bury Town F.C.: Early history

 The club was established by William Lake at a meeting in the Suffolk Hotel in 1872.
 Initially named Bury St Edmunds Football Club, the first committee of the club elected to choose royal blue as the club's colours.
 In 1885 they were one of eleven founder members of the Suffolk FA and voted to change their name to Bury Town.
-In 1895 the club's name reverted to Bury St Edmunds, before being renamed Bury United in 1908 and then back to Bury Town in 1923.
+In 1895 the club's name reverted to Bury St Edmunds.

 The club joined the Norfolk & Suffolk League in 1899, but withdrew midway through the 1901–02 season.
 They subsequently became members of the South East Anglian League in 1904 and finished bottom of the league in 1905–06.
+In 1908 the club merged with Bury Alexandra, and were renamed Bury United, before reverting back to Bury Town in 1923.
 They rejoined the Norfolk & Suffolk League in 1920, leaving again in 1929 and rejoining again in 1932.
 During this time they also played in the Essex & Suffolk Border League.
 In 1935 the club moved into senior football by becoming founder members of the Eastern Counties League.
 They gained their first honour when they won the Suffolk Senior Cup in 1936–37, a trophy they retained for the next two seasons.
 1937–38 saw the club achieve its best pre-war league position of runners-up, before the competition was suspended due to the outbreak of World War II.
 Bury Town won the Suffolk Senior Cup for the fourth time in 1945 before resuming league action in 1946.